-You should first try waiting a few minutes and then refresh your page.
+You should first try waiting a few minutes and then refresh your In WordPress, a page is a content type that is used to create non-dynamic pages on a website.
+Pages are typica...
+More.
 You can then upload your file again to confirm it’s not just a temporary issue.
 If this method doesn’t work, you’ll need to try the next strategy.

 2. Clear Your Browser Cache

 Your browser cache stores temporary files from websites you have previously visited, including your own.
 When you go to the site again, your browser can load it more effectively because it doesn’t have to retrieve the data from scratch.

 However, sometimes your cache might contain outdated files.
 This can cause issues such as the image upload HTTP error.
 You’ll need to clear out these files so that your browser will reload your website.

 To empty your cache in Google Chrome, locate the icon with three dots in the top right of the window and navigate to

 A new window will appear with your settings options.
 Click on

 Cached images and files box.
 Change the time range to

 All time so that you clear everything in storage:

 Clear data and your cache will be emptied.
 If you use a different browser, you can follow a simple guide to clearing data in Mozilla Firefox, Safari, and more.